- Seabird Bycatch

 - Longline fisheries

-Ed is a member of the US Endangered Species Act Short-tailed Albatross Recovery Team and serves on the Seabird Bycatch Working Group of the Agreement for the Conservation of Albatrosses and Petrels, a multilateral agreement between 13 countries to coordinate international activity around albatross and petrel conservation.
+Ed is a member of the U.S. Endangered Species Act Short-tailed Albatross Recovery Team and serves on the Seabird Bycatch Working Group of the Agreement for the Conservation of Albatrosses and Petrels, a multilateral agreement between 13 countries to coordinate international activity around albatross and petrel conservation.

 Most recently, Ed concluded a multi-year effort with the Japanese tuna industry based in South Africa, which culminated in authoring two peer-reviewed publications on best practices for reducing seabird bycatch in pelagic (ocean-going) longline fisheries targeting tuna and related species.
 He also recently led a collaborative research initiative to develop seabird bycatch avoidance options for the sablefish longline fleet working off California, Oregon and Washington and is currently renewing outreach to the Alaska longline fleet in response to an uptick in albatross bycatch in those longline fisheries.
 In 2019, Ed testified on a bill to implement the Agreement on Conservation of Albatrosses and Petrels at a legislative hearing held by the House Natural Resources Committee in the U.S. House of Representatives.

-Ed holds a bachelor’s degree in Zoology from the University of Pennsylvania and a master’s degree in Fisheries from Humboldt State University.
+Ed holds a bachelor’s degree in zoology from the University of Pennsylvania and a master’s degree in fisheries from Humboldt State University.